faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

 I have collapsed the listing to show only the first taxon.

 The `->` in the `raw-reads` directory above means there are symlinks_ to the files.
 I have removed the file paths and replaced them with `<PATH>` so that the figure will fit on a page.

 The really important information is in the `split-adapter-quality-trimmed` directory - which now holds our reads that have had adapter-contamination and low-quality bases removed.
 Within this `split-adapter-quality-trimmed` directory,  the `READ1` and `READ2` files hold reads that remain in a pair (the reads are in the same consecutive order in each file).
-The `READ-singleton` file holds READ1 reads **OR** READ2 reads that lost their "mate" or "paired- read" because of trimming or removal.
+The `READ-singleton` file holds READ1 reads **OR** READ2 reads that lost their "mate" or "paired-read" because of trimming or removal.

 Quality control
 ---------------

 You might want to get some idea of what effect the trimming has on read counts and overall read lengths.
-There are certainly other (better) tools out there to do this (like FastQC_), but you can get a reasonable idea of how good your reads are by running the following, which will output a CSV listing of read stats by
+There are certainly other (better) tools out there to do this (like FastQC_), but you can get a reasonable idea of how good your reads are by running the following, which will output a CSV listing of read stats by sample:
-sample:

 .. code-block:: bash